LPS students (You!) might be asked to meet with your teachers remotely using Zoom on your LPS Chromebook.

-- Be mindful of other family members (and pets!) and the noises they might make.
+- Be aware of other family members (and pets!) and the noises they might make.
 Try to keep them away during the meeting/recording.

-When we engage each other online, it’s essential that everyone behaves appropriately.
-Students must follow the student Responsible Use Agreement.
+When we meet online, it’s important for everyone to act appropriately.
+Students should follow the student Responsible Use Agreement.
 Adults need to follow the rules online, as well.
 As a quick reminder, when you’re online, be sure to:

 - Use respectful behavior and language.

 - Stick to appropriate topic discussions.